ubuntu-flutter-community/yaru_tutorial/README.md

   ![](https://raw.githubusercontent.com/ubuntu-flutter-community/yaru_tutorial/master/donenoicons.png)

-### yaru_icons.dart
+### Yaru Icons

-The thin stroked, sleek [yaru_icons](https://github.com/ubuntu/yaru_icons.dart) are elemental for the full Yaru look and fit perfectly to the [Ubuntu font](https://design.ubuntu.com/font).
+The thin stroked, sleek [Yaru Icons](https://github.com/ubuntu/yaru.dart) are elemental for the full Yaru look and fit perfectly to the [Ubuntu font](https://design.ubuntu.com/font).
 Icons can be used anywhere in a Flutter app, since they are Widgets.
 In our example we chose them to use as a leading widget in your master view.

-- add `yaru_icons` as a dependency like you added the previous dependencies
 - change the `leading` property of your `YaruMasterTile`s to have the value `Icon(YaruIcons.XXXX)` where `XXXX` is any icon you want to have
 - There is a nice overview of currently available icons on this website (also made with flutter): https://ubuntu.github.io/yaru_icons.dart/
 - to finally get rid of all blue underlines (warnings) run the command `dart fix --apply`